- Rooms, Prices & Offers

 I - 39017

 Phone: +39 0473 944400 Fax: +39 0473 945996 firstname.lastname@example.org

 In the celebrated Toerggelen period, which runs from October until Advent, the new wine is traditionally served with wholesome regional farm specialties, such as South Tyrolean speck, smoked sausages, Krapfen donuts and much more besides.
-The South Tyrol cuisine is characterized by a combination of classic Italian cuisine, such as pasta and pizza and typically Alpine dishes, such as dumplings or Kaiserschmarrn.
-South Tyrolean cuisine is well positioned even at the premium level, with fresh, seasonal ingredients adding flair to the rich mix of Italian, Ladin and Tyrolean flavours.
+The South Tyrolean cuisine is characterized by a combination of classic Italian cuisine, such as pasta and pizza with typically Alpine dishes, such as "Knödel" or Kaiserschmarrn.
+South Tyrolean cuisine is well positioned even at the premium level, with fresh, seasonal ingredients adding flair to the rich mix of Italian and Tyrolean flavors.

-As guests of the South Tyrol you won't be wanting for choice among the best!
+As guests of South Tyrol, you won't be wanting for choice among the best!